keilastark/HMS-Seagrass/README.md

 # HMS-Seagrass
-Using HMSC statistical framework in combination with other methods to identify metacommunity dynamics in BC eelgrass epifaunal communities.
+Using HMSC statistical framework to identify metacommunity dynamics in BC eelgrass epifaunal communities.